Medical expert of the article

 Duodenogastric reflux.
 Characteristic endoscopic signs of duodenogastric reflux:

-- Entry of bile from the duodenum into the stomach.
+- The flow of bile from the duodenum into the stomach.

-- The presence of inflammatory changes in the gastric mucosa, especially in the antrum part of the small curvature.
+- The presence of inflammatory changes in the gastric mucosa, especially in the antral section along the lesser curvature.
 There may be reflux gastritis and reflux esophagitis.
-The state of the gastric mucosa: hyperemia and edema, mainly in the antrum.
+The condition of the gastric mucosa: hyperemia and edema, mainly in the antral section.

-Biopsy with reflux gastritis: a decrease in mucus in the cells of the superficial epithelium, alveolar hyperplasia of glandular pits, the appearance of corkscrew glands, the invasion of leukocytes of interstitial tissue, up to the formation of microabscesses, foci of intestinal metaplasia.
+Biopsy in reflux gastritis: a decrease in mucus formation in the cells of the superficial epithelium, alveolar hyperplasia of the glandular pits, the appearance of corkscrew-shaped glands, invasion of leukocytes of the interstitial tissue up to the formation of microabscesses, foci of intestinal metaplasia are determined.